CS340-19/MachineLearningSquad/FinalReport.md

 </br></br>
 <h2>Technology</h2>

+Our addon for Firefox will allow Twitter users to find related articles on tweets to get a better understanding of the talked about subject.
+There will be a lot of moving parts within our addon consisting of JavaScript, Python, HTML, and CSS.
+HTML and CSS will be used for designing a UI for the addon dropdown window.
+JavaScript is used to initiate the addon within Firefox, and will be used to communicate with the Twitter API, Google API, and Python scripts hosted on a server.
+The overall process will begin when the user interacts with our addon on the page of the tweet, the addon will then be using the Twitter API through JavaScript to obtain the text of the tweet, connect to the server hosting the Python machine learning script to send the tweet data, then the Python script will use machine learning algorithms to estimate keywords from the tweet to search through Google to find related information, once the Python script obtains the keywords, they will be sent back to JavaScript and be passed to the Google API which will return the top search results from the keywords and return the links and information on the results.

 After completing our minimum viable system of "Tweet-to-GoogleSearch" program, we set out the goal to transition it to our Firefox add-on.
 Once the user clicks on our icon, which is just the same Direct Message icon but on the far right, relevant Google links are provided as shown: